mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Background & History
 Born in 1105 CR, Princess Elanil has lived through much of the recent history of the Sundered Kingdoms.
 Unlike younger generations who see the division as natural, she remembers stories from elders about the unified realm and believes reunification is inevitable - and necessary.

-She showed magical talent young, studying at Silverpine University (crossing borders even then) before returning to Aethermere.
+She showed magical talent young, studying at Silverpine Magical Academy (crossing borders even then) before returning to Aethermere.
 Her mother recognized her diplomatic gifts and appointed her Chief Diplomat at age 85 - young for such responsibility, but she proved worthy.

 Over the past 57 years, she's negotiated dozens of treaties, prevented three wars, and built relationships across both continents.
 She's one of few people who moves freely in both kingdoms, trusted (mostly) by both sides.

-Her greatest project is secret: for five years, she's been in coded correspondence with Prince Aldric Thandris about reunification.
+Her greatest project is secret: for five years, she's been in coded correspondence with Crown Prince Thorin Thandris about reunification.
 They've met three times in secret at the border.
 It's dangerous - if exposed, both could be accused of treason - but they believe it's necessary.

 She's walked a careful line between her mother's cautious wisdom and pushing for change.
 Some in Aethoria see her as the future - a leader who can bridge the divide.
 Others fear she's too close to Thaldros and might compromise Aethoria's independence.

 ### Connections
 - **Mother:** High Queen Aelindra Aethermere (loves and respects, sometimes frustrated by caution)
 - **Brother:** Archmage Eldrin Aethermere (close siblings, he supports her diplomatic efforts)
+- **Chosen Heir:** Theron Aethermere (complex relationship—he will inherit, not her)
-- **Secret Correspondent:** Prince Aldric Thandris (potential ally, growing friendship, possibly romantic tension)
+- **Secret Correspondent:** Crown Prince Thorin Thandris (potential ally, growing friendship, possibly romantic tension)
 - **Mentor:** Council Elder Thaelon Starlight (her mother's advisor, taught her diplomacy)
 - **Friend:** Council Mistress Elara Silverleaf (Silverpine, shares vision of cooperation)
 - **Opposition:** Conservative elven lords who see reunification as betrayal